rishavkr7/webdev-workshop/README.md

 0. Create a new branch from workshop/part3-javascript
 1. In js/game.pseudo.yml, complete the pseudocode steps for "when the page loads".
 (HINT: we need to see the first question and clue image)
 2. In js/game.js, create a new function for each step in your pseudocode.
 Call these functions from "on_page_load".
 3. Implement the functions for the distinct steps when the page loads.
-(HINT: you can use the following DOM APIs - fetch, getElementById, Element.innerText)
+(HINT: refer to branch **workshop/part3-javascript-hints** for hints to do the implementation)

 ## Next steps